Not a fan of PMI, otherwise known as private mortgage insurance?

 Lenders typically require higher credit scores for piggyback loans, since taking out a first and second lien represents more risk than a single loan.
 They may also look for lower debt-to-income ratios to ensure you can afford both monthly payments.

 Borrowers who don’t have 20% down and who want to avoid paying PMI could benefit from an 80-10-10 piggyback loan.
 But there are many loan options out there.
-To find the right one, get preapproved and find out which products are available to you.
+To find the right one, get started finding your right program now.